jmoore34/postgres-named-parameters/README.md

 use postgres_from_row::FromRow;
 use postgres_named_parameters::Query;

-// Use the postgres-from-row crate to deserialize the rows returned
+// Use the postgres-from-row crate to decode each row returned
-// from queries into a struct
+// from a query into a struct.
 #[derive(FromRow, Debug)]
 struct Person {
     first_name: String,